Immunoelectrophoresis: Methods

-Immunoprecipitates may be seen in the wet agarose gel, but are stained with protein stains like Coomassie brilliant blue in the dried gel.
+Immunoprecipitates are visible in the wet agarose gel, but are stained with protein stains like Coomassie brilliant blue in the dried gel.
 In contrast to SDS-gel electrophoresis, the electrophoresis in agarose allows native conditions, preserving the native structure and activities of the proteins under investigation, therefore immunoelectrophoresis allows characterization of enzyme activities and ligand binding etc. in addition to electrophoretic separation.

+Counterimmunoelectrophoresis is the combination of immunodiffusion with electrophoresis.
+In essence electrophoresis speeds up the process of moving the reactants together.